FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 .. warning::

-   For the moment, the gestion of no manifold mesh are not considered in FreeFEM.
+   For the moment, the case of no manifold mesh are not considered in FreeFEM.
 To check if the meshS contains no manifold elements, the command :freefem:`nbnomanifold`.